AshmitSagar/flask-project/README.md

 **Lec-4** : Used template inheritance to inherit properties and tags from other template files using Jinja templating and separating different components into separate files

 **Lec-5** : Learned about Database models and how to connect to sqlite database using Flask-SQLAlchemy

+**Lec-6** : Restructured the project for separation of models and routes increasing maintainbility and readability

+**Lec-7** : Added a user model and built relationship between User and Item models